Best Cheap Electric Guitars on a Tight Budget

 Playability

 Many affordable guitars are designed for students.
-Manufacturers know that playability is of utmost priority.
-This is the reason why many of these budget guitars stay within familiar neck and body measurements.
+So manufacturers know that playability is of utmost priority.
+This is the reason why many of the best beginner electric guitars stay within familiar neck and body measurements.
 This ensures that they feel as close to premium guitars as possible.
 They lower the price by utilizing more cost-effective materials and production methods.

-While many of them will satisfy players out of the box, it is unfair to expect these guitars to play like a dream.
+While many of them will satisfy players out of the box, it is unfair to expect even a good beginner electric guitar to play like a dream.
 This is especially true when considering their price.
 While not always required, having every guitar checked and set up by an experienced guitarist or technician is recommended.
 By doing so, you can make full use of its potential.
 Given the price range, expect something other than premium builds and materials like having a mahogany neck with rosewood fretboard, or stainless steel guitar frets.

 Another important playability consideration is your dominant hand orientation.
 Choose between Left Handed vs Right Handed Guitar models.